TarangKhanna/LeapArm/README.md

 2)Arduino Mega 2560

-3)Robotic arm with 4 Degrees of freedom.
+3)Robotic arm with 5 Degrees of freedom (5 servo motors- rotation from 0 to 180 degrees).